racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK4.md

 In this task, we learned more about the creation of child processes in the Unix operating systems (through the `fork()` system call) and how the environment variables are passed from the parent process to the child process.

 The `fork()` system call is used to create a child process, which is an almost identical copy of the parent process.
 We can check if the current process is the child or the process by checking the return value of `fork()`.

-With this task, we verified that the two processes will share the same environment variables.
+With this task, we verified that the two processes resulting from a **fork** will **share the same environment variables**.

 <p align="center" justify="center">
   <img src="./assets/logbook_4/task2.png"/>